Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

 Here’s what happens when you miss a mortgage payment.

 Unfortunately, the opposite effect occurs when you’re not dealing with your mortgage payments in a responsible manner.
 Every payment you miss will hurt your credit score and make you a less qualified borrower.
-Lenders will then consider you more of a risk and may grant you smaller amounts of credit at more expensive interest rates.
+Lenders in Edmonton will then consider you more of a risk and may grant you smaller amounts of credit at more expensive interest rates.

 Furthermore, every payment you default on makes the risk of a foreclosure higher, especially if you don’t contact your lender and attempt to adjust your mortgage plan.
-All this can lead to extremely bad credit, wherein no lender will consider you creditworthy or accept your applications.
+All this can lead to extremely bad credit, wherein no lender in Edmonton will consider you creditworthy or accept your applications.
 Similar things can be said about any credit product, whether fixed (like a loan) or revolving (like a credit card).

 Want to create a plan to tackle your debt once and for all?
 Click here.